 Moreover, for reasons that are ideological and political, most Hong Kong citizens (Hongkongers / Hong Konger / Hong Kongese) even find it important to stress that they are Chinese BUT not Chinese at the same time.
-This mainly means that they don’t want to be called as ‘Geopolitical Chinese‘ (中國人) which refers to those who are under the rule of People’s Republic of China or Mainland China, because they prefer it instead to be regarded as ‘Ethnic Chinese’ (genetically Chinese) and/or Cultural Chinese (someone who follows the true-blue Chinese culture and lifestyle).
+This mainly means that they don’t want to be called as ‘Geopolitical Chinese‘ (中國人) which refers to those who are under the rule of People’s Republic of China or Mainland China because they prefer it instead to be regarded as ‘Ethnic Chinese’ (genetically Chinese) and/or Cultural Chinese (someone who follows the true-blue Chinese culture and lifestyle).

 So for today — as the title goes — we will be learning about Hong Kong from Yung Nam Cheah, a local who is my guest writer for this piece!

 My name is Nam Cheah and I am a recent geologist graduate.
-As a millennial, I plan to make the most out of life and I document my passion to laugh, travel, and eat on my suitably named blog: Laugh, Travel, Eat.
+As a millennial, I plan to make the most out of life and I document my passion to laugh, travel and eat on my suitably named blog: Laugh, Travel, Eat.

-I was born in Hong Kong and I spent half of my life there and the other half in UK.
-Currently however, I am back in Hong Kong — a place known as the pearl of Asia and an international city where east meets west.
+I was born in Hong Kong and I spent half of my life there and the other half in the UK.
+Currently, however, I am back in Hong Kong — a place known as the pearl of Asia and an international city where the east meets west.
 Most of all, it is known as a very densely populated city full of skyscrapers!
-But the impression that most people have of Hong Kong is actually only of the Hong Kong Island and a few other touristic places.
+But the impression that most people have of Hong Kong is actually only of Hong Kong Island and a few other touristic places.